Carantanians

-Carantanians (Quarantani, Karantanci) were a Slavic people of the Early Middle Ages (Latin: Sclavi qui dicuntur Quarantani, or "Slavs called Caranthanians"), living in the principality of Carantania, later known as Carinthia, which covered present-day southern Austria and parts of Slovenia.
+Carantanians (Quarantani, Karantanci) were a Slavic people of the Early Middle Ages (Latin: Sclavi qui dicuntur Quarantani, or "Slavs called Carantanians"), living in the principality of Carantania, later known as Carinthia, which covered present-day southern Austria and parts of Slovenia.
 They are considered ancestors of modern Slovenes, particularly Carinthian Slovenes.

-In the high Middle Ages, the term Carantanians and Carinthians were used interchangibly and denoted both the inhabitants of the bilingual Slavic-German Duchy of Carinthia, as well as South Slavs living within the borders of the Holy Roman Empire (that is, the ancestors of present-day Slovenes and Istrian Croats).
+In the High Middle Ages, the term Carantanians and Carinthians were used interchangeably and denoted both the inhabitants of the bilingual Slavic-German Duchy of Carinthia, as well as South Slavs living within the borders of the Holy Roman Empire (that is, the ancestors of present-day Slovenes and Istrian Croats).

 Historical background

 After the disintegration of Samo's realm, Alpine Slavs established the Principality of Carantania in the Eastern Alps, which was independent from around 660 to around 745, when it fell under the Bavarian zone of influence and was later incorporated in the Frankish Empire.
-The formation of the principality and period of peace made it possible to emerge in the 8th century so-called Carantanian culture.
+The formation of the principality and a period of peace made possible the emergence in the 8th century of so-called Carantanian culture.
 Until around 820, it was ruled as a semi-independent tribal polity.
 After the anti-Frankish rebellion of Ljudevit Posavski, which was partially supported by Carantanians, the Carantanian principality was transformed into a Frankish march, and later emerged as the feudal Duchy of Carinthia.
-In the 10th century were significantly influenced by Bijelo Brdo culture of the Pannonian Slavs.
+In the 10th century the Carantanians were significantly influenced by the Bijelo Brdo culture of the Pannonian Slavs.

 Carantanians were the first Slavic people to accept Christianity from the West.
 They were mostly Christianized by Irish missionaries sent by the Archdiocese of Salzburg, among them Modestus, known as the "Apostle of Carantanians".
 This process was later described in the memorandum known as the Conversio Bagoariorum et Carantanorum, which is thought to have over-emphasized the role of the Church of Salzburg in the Christianization process over similar efforts of the Patriarchate of Aquileia.
 Several rebellions of the Carantanians against the Christianisations occurred in the late 8th century, which later served as the source of inspiration of the Slovenian Romantic poet France Prešeren in his epic-lyric poem The Baptism on the Savica.
 They were also mentioned in Primary Chronicle from the 12th century, which alongside other historical sources and archaeological culture, indicates there were perceived as a well-formed Slavic ethnic group.
-However, with the loss of their independence their name by the end of the 9th century lost ethnic meaning in favor of the territorial community.
-Part of them became Germanized and Romanized, while the remaining descendants who preserved Slavic identity and language are known today as Slovenes.
+However, with the loss of their independence, their name by the end of the 9th century lost ethnic meaning in favor of the territorial community.
+Part of them became Germanized and Romanized, while the remaining descendants who preserved their Slavic identity and language are known today as Slovenes.